One of the most common strategy questions that we hear from Carrot customers is:

 Principle #5: Proper website structure and internal linking helps Google and users understand the importance of these locations to your business

-Internal linking to other pages on your website is a key part of our location page strategy and SEO.
+Internal linking to other pages on your website is a key part of our location page strategy and on-page SEO.
 Internal links can help Google crawl your site and index your pages faster.

 Organizing your pages and linking them methodically with a top-down structure (from state to city, and possibly major city to smaller nearby cities) helps show Google which pages you want to rank in order of importance.